 “The aspect of Outward Bound, called duo, is one of the most important personal events on the trip.
 For 24 uninterrupted hours, my teenage son and I talked about life, relationships, sports, anything that came to our minds.
 The duo brought each parent closer to their child than ever before.
 Years later, both Ryan and I still think back on that time.” - Justice Correale Stevens

-A unique opportunity for a parent and their child to deepen their appreciation for one another and strengthen their bonds, this expedition is comprised of challenging wilderness activities like backpacking, orienteering, sleeping and eating in the backcountry and rock climbing in the Blue Ridge Mountains.
-As parents and children develop skills in camp craft, food preparation and cooking, knots and map and compass navigation, they create memories and metaphors of a shared adventure they will carry long into the future.
-Plus, the leadership abilities, communication and problem-solving skills, sense of responsibility and confidence gained by both parent and child will enhance the relationship long after the course ends.
+Taking this four-day course together provides a unique opportunity for parents and children to deepen their appreciation for one another and strengthen bonds with the help of challenging wilderness activities like backpacking, orienteering, sleeping and eating in the backcountry and rock climbing in the Blue Ridge Mountains.
+The memories and metaphors of a shared adventure will carry on long into the future as relationships continue to develop.

-Note: Tuitions and fees listed for Parent-Child courses are PER student.
+Note: Tuitions, fees, and applications listed for parent-child courses are PER student.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.